raaaimund/raaaimund.github.io/_posts/2019-05-08-aspnet-core-integration-testing.md

         services.AddScoped<IToDoItemService, ToDoItemService>();
     }

-    // We have to override this message in our TestStartup, because we want to inject our custom database services protected virtual void ConfigureDatabaseServices(IServiceCollection services)
+    // We have to override this method in our TestStartup, because we want to inject our custom database services protected virtual void ConfigureDatabaseServices(IServiceCollection services)
     {
         services.AddDbContext<ToDoDbContext>(options =>